Alphonse Maria Mucha Biography | Oil Paintings

 "Le style Mucha", as Art Nouveau, French for "new art", was known in its earliest days, was born.
 The success of that first poster brought a 6 years contract between Bernhardt and Mucha and in the following years, his work for her and others included costumes and stage decorations, designs for magazines and book covers, jewelry and furniture, and posters.

-Alphonse Maria Mucha returned to Czechoslovakia in 1910, where he dedicated the rest of his life to the production of an epic series of 20 paintings depicting the history of the Slav people, the Slav Epic.
-When Czechoslovakia won its independence after World War I, Mucha designed the new postage stamps, banknotes, and other government documents for the new state.
+Alphonse Maria Mucha returned to Czechoslovakia in 1910, where he dedicated the rest of his life to the production of an epic series of 20 paintings depicting the history of the Slav people, the Slav Epic., Mucha designed the new postage stamps, banknotes, and other government documents for Czechoslovakia when it won its freedom after World War I.

-The rising tide of fascism during the late 1930s resulted in Alphonse Maria Mucha's works and his Slavic nationalism being denounced in the press as 'reactionary'.
-When German troops moved into Czechoslovakia during the spring of 1939, Mucha was among the first persons to be arrested by the Gestapo.
-During his interrogation, the aging artist became ill with pneumonia.
-Though released, he may have been weakened by this event, he died shortly afterward.
+The rising tide of fascism during the late 1930s brought about Alphonse Maria Mucha's works and his Slavic patriotism being censured in the press as 'reactionary'.
+When German troops marched into Czechoslovakia during the spring of 1939, Mucha was among the principal people to be captured by the Gestapo.
+During his interrogation, the aging artist became ill with pneumonia and although released, he was too weak from pneumonia and the trauma, he died shortly afterward.
+Alphonse Maria Mucha is remembered for the unmistakable role he played in molding the style of French Art Nouveau at the turn of the twentieth century.